cip-core-mirrors/cip-core-portal/content/en/products/dev-box/_index.md

 toc: false
 ---

-CIP's ***Coder Spaces*** provides a cloud-based Integrated Development Environment (IDE), allowing developers to develop from anywhere, at any time, using any device.
+CIP's ***Dev Box*** provides a cloud-based Integrated Development Environment (IDE), allowing developers to develop from anywhere, at any time, using any device.